awesomeWM/awesome/docs/03-declarative-layout.md

 ### Titlebar widgets

-The titlebar comes with some convinient default widgets.
-It simplify the most basic "Windows/macOS" like titlebars.
+The titlebar comes with some convenient default widgets.
+It simplifies the most basic "Windows/macOS" like titlebars.

 @DOC_awful_titlebar_defaulttitlebar_EXAMPLE@